openstates/enhancement-proposals/drafts/002-legal-citations.md

 ## Specification

-Add a underlying data structure for a legal citation to the bill model.
+Add an underlying data structure for one or more legal citations to the bill model.

 These will be accessed via a new method on the bill object: